sjlouw/sjlouw.github.io/source/about/index.markdown

 ---
 {% img left /images/avatar.png %}

 My name is S.J.
-Louw.
 This blog is my personal scratch pad of stuff I want to remember or refer back to.
 Below are some of the technologies and brands I have worked and played with.
 <br>
 <br>
 <br>